gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 ## iOS Version Support

-The app supports iOS 15.0 and later, including iOS 15, 16, and 17.
-All features work across these versions without any version-specific code.
+The app supports iOS 15 and later.
+It uses a backward-compatible map implementation with MKMapView

 ## UI Design